earthstar-project/earthstar/README.md

 //------------------------------
 // Upcoming features

-// Soon you can provide some queries and only sync items matching
+// Soon you can provide some queries and only sync docs matching
 // one or more of those queries. es.sync(es2, [
     { prefix: 'about/' },